 Commissioned in 2009 for the Company, Dyad 1929 was the first work performed by The Australian Ballet from Wayne McGregor, a then emerging choreographer.
 Unpicking themes of exploration, discovery and invention, this contemporary piece is the perfect example of the bold choreographic language McGregor is known for.

 Swans for Relief have created a beautiful new video showing 32 premier ballerinas from 22 dance companies in 14 countires performing Le Cygne (The Swan) variation from Swan Lake.
 The 6 minute montage includes Australian dancers – in order of appearance – Stephanie Kurlow (Australia’s first Hijabi Ballerina), and Ako Kondo and Robyn Hendricks from The Australian Ballet.

 Misty Copeland made history as the first African American Female Principal Dancer with the prestigious American Ballet Theatre.
 She is credited as saying dance is her ‘superpower’.
 New York based Misty has been using her star power to help uplift fellow dancers.
 She enlisted 31 of her ballerina friends to lace up their pointe shoes and raise money for coronavirus relief through her newly launched Swans for Relief.
-So far they have raised just under $250,000.
+So far they have raised over $250,000.

 For more info about Swans for Relief, or ways to donate, click here.

 We recently featured A Ballerina’s Tale, the documentary about Misty Copeland’s journey through dance in our list of top Ballet films to binge in isolation.
 See the rest of the list here.

 As we know, professional dancers rely heavily on access to classes and equipment to maintain their skills and training.
 As we know, classes and gyms are a thing of the past, so how are our dancer’s moving forward?

 DIY Reformer… #Mum Edition! from Principal Artist Amber Scott